GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-10-06-llm-function-calling.md

 subtitle: With SpringAI and Approximately 50 lines of Code.
 layout: post
 date: 2024-06-10 16:00:00 +0200
+excerpt: In this article, we will implement Function-Calling, another way to customize LLM models to a specific need.
 categories:
   - Java
   - RAG